VeinyAngus/Trumpus/README.md

 <b>WASD to Move, J to Jump, and Space to Shoot!</b>

-<h1>Make your way through Washington DC to try to reach the white house!</h1
+<h1>Make your way through Washington DC to try to reach the White House!</h1>

 ![Alt text](/Assets/Screenshots/level-one-screenshot.jpg)